 If you’re spending any money on SEO services or pay-per-click advertising services of any kind, then you want to ensure that you’re not spending too much time on strategies that simply aren’t seeing enough of a return.

-For that reason, let’s take a look at how you revitalize your use of AdWords, give it a much-needed kick, and benefit from better results.
+For that reason, let’s take a look at how you revitalize your use of Google Ads, give it a much-needed kick, and benefit from better results.

 It’s a simple enough tip, but it couldn’t be more important.